mahmoudBidry/Ecommerce_Agent/README.md

 - One question at a time for best results
 - Use follow-up questions naturally
 - Request notes for important preferences or details

-## Limitations

-- Only knows about products and policies in the knowledge base
-- Cannot process orders or make changes to the system
-- Limited to text-based interactions